m11toh/phase1-project/README.md

 #### By *Martin Maina*

 ## Description
-This project is a Hotel Management System designed to streamline the overview of a hotel, including managing room bookings, guest information, staff , and avilable rooms.
+This project is a Hotel Management System designed to streamline the overview of a hotel, including managing room bookings, guest information, staff , and available rooms.

 ## Installation
 You use git clone to be able to download the documents in the GitHub